To enrich our community with engaging

 - The Lowndes Shakespeare Center has been fully renovated to include four performance venues, two rehearsal halls, a meeting/reception room, and office and shop space for all staff.

 Orlando Shakespeare Theater is the only professional, classical theater company in Central Florida.
 Orlando Shakes began as a project by UCF professor, Stuart Omans under the name Orlando Shakespeare Festival in 1989.
 Performances were done at the Walt Disney Amphitheater of Lake Eola Park in downtown Orlando; which would continue for 17 years.
 In 1995, the Festival began expanding its season and commissioned a non-Shakespeare play for the first time.
 Plays were staged in rented spaces and the struggle to find performance space created a need to find a permanent home.
 In late 2001, the Lowndes Shakespeare Center in Loch Haven Park opened its doors, giving the Theater the opportunity to provide exceptional audience experiences and become the first professional regional theater in Central Florida.
 In 2007, the name was officially changed to Orlando Shakespeare Theater to better reflect the year-round programming that was being offered.

 In addition to producing live theater, Orlando Shakes has an established educational program that has grown to include in-school residencies, study guides, on-site classes, and summer camps.
 Moreover, the Education department houses a training program for emerging young professional artists through apprenticeships and internships in acting and technical disciplines.
 In the fall of 2007, OST welcomed UCF MFA students-in-residence for the first time.

 New play development is an important component of OST’s mission, and is celebrated at our annual new play festival, PlayFest.
 Growing out of PlayLab, PlayFest has become a prestigious event that draws highly regarded playwrights, diverse theater and production companies, along with audiences from around the world.
 Many plays that originated during PlayFest have progressed to successful runs in other theaters.
-In 2008, the Theater joined the prestigious National New Play Network and hosted their annual conference the same year.
+In 2008, the Theater joined the prestigious National New Play Network and hosted their annual conference.
 Additionally, in 2008, the Theater saw the publication of The Trial of Ebenezer Scrooge by Dramatists Play Service and Robinson Crusoe by PlayScripts, which both originated through PlayFest.